The Cask Whiskey Investment Opportunity

 The rise of whiskey as an alternative investment

-In March, global stock markets posted the biggest falls since the 2008 financial crisis.
-Resulting in significant losses for those invested in global markets.
+In March 2020, global stock markets posted the biggest falls since the 2008 financial crisis, and those who had invested saw significant losses.

-How secure is whiskey investment and what the future looks like?
+How secure is whiskey investment?
+What does the future of whiskey investment look like?